100th Anniversary Today

 – In 1930, NBC carried a live broadcast of part of Fidelio from the Dresden State Opera House in Germany.
 The schedule noted it would be carried “atmospheric conditions permitting.”

-– In 1931, the Met began its live network opera broadcasts, which continue to this day, said to be the longest-running series of live broadcasts (they were sponsored by the same company, best known as Texaco, from 1940 through 2004, said to be the longest continuous sponsorship in broadcast history).
+– In 1931, the Met began its live network opera broadcasts, which continue to this day (they were sponsored by the same company, best known as Texaco, from 1940 through 2004, said to be the longest continuous sponsorship in broadcast history).
 During the first broadcast, commentator Deems Taylor described the action during orchestral interludes, outraging opera purists, who called NBC, one woman saying she couldn’t hear what was going on because “some idiot keeps talking.”
 A telegram asked, “Is it possible to have Mr. Taylor punctuate his speech with brilliant flashes of silence?”
 But Taylor told the audience two weeks later, “We have received several thousand replies, of which fewer than 100 were opposed to being told what was going on upon the stage.”
 Nevertheless, the Met later restricted commentary to periods when the house lights were on.

 And the rest — live TV, cinema, subtitles, satellite, Internet, HD, and even 3-D opera — is history.